Planning Content for a Reputation Campaign

 9. Product Reviews

-- Example: An electronics company sharing real, honest reviews of its gadgets.
+- Example: An electronics company sharing real, honest reviews of its products.

-Using a mix of these content types can help a brand dominate search results when a prospect or other stakeholders Google it.
+Using a mix of these content types helps a brand dominate search results when prospects or stakeholders search for it.
+Understanding how SEO and reputation management work together is key to making this content mix perform effectively.

 Content Planning for Reputation Campaigns

 Content planning plays an enormous role in reputation management.
-By creating and distributing relevant and valuable content, you can control many search results and shape public perception.
-You can also outrank any negative content that may exist.
+By creating and distributing relevant, valuable content, you can control many search results and shape public perception.
+You can also outrank negative content that may already exist.

 Step 1: Research and Analysis

-Start by researching similar companies or individuals to see what their search results look like and what types of content they have in their search results.
-We call these “similar entities”.
-Analyze their content strategy, including the topics they cover, the format of their content (see the sample list of content types above), and the platforms they use.
+Start by researching similar companies or individuals to see what their search results look like.
+We call these “similar entities.”
+Analyze their content strategy — the topics they cover, the formats they use, and the platforms they publish on.

 Step 2: Define Objectives and Target Audience